-The Panel is a growing cohort of more than 2,500 fellows and members of all career stages, whose views we are seeking to improve what we do and how we do it.
-Being on the Panel is an opportunity for you, as an RCoA fellow or member, to contribute to the work, strategy and direction of your professional body.
-As we want to ensure our membership are fully supported every step of the way at every stage of their career and after, we are working to provide tailored and personalised membership benefits.
+The Membership Engagement Panel (MEP) is a growing cohort of more than 4,300 members at all career stages within anaesthesia, whose views we are sought, to improve what we do and how we do it.
+Being on the MEP is an opportunity for you, as a member of the College, to contribute to our work, strategy and the direction of your professional body.
+As we want to ensure our membership is fully supported at every stage of their career and after, we are working to provide membership benefits and services you value.

 We will be sending you regular updates and surveys to complete, to obtain your feedback on various areas of College work.
-Each survey will comprise approximately 10–15 questions.
-We will keep these surveys as short as possible to respect your time.
-You can expect to receive a survey about every quarter.
+Surveys will be kept as short as possible to respect your time.

 - complete an online survey with honest and helpful answers – approximately one survey every quarter

 - take part in a focus group either face-to-face or via Skype depending on your availability.

 Because we want to secure the broadest representation of our membership as possible:

 - there are no criteria for this role, it is open to all of membership

 - there is no limit to tenure and no training required